aaronkjones/noobs-term/docs/README.md

 The installer will perform several functions including:

--   Install dependencies: git, curl, wget, zsh, tmux, neovim
+-   Install dependencies: git, curl, wget,
+-   Install programs zsh, tmux, neovim
 -   Install dotfiles to `~/.dotfiles` and symbolically link them to their default locations
--   Set default shell to Zsh
+-   Set default shell to zsh
--   Load Neovim plugins
+-   Load neovim plugins
 -   Install plugins and themes

 To install, run the following commands in your terminal: